 Master Teacher and School Leader

 Reed’s career foundation is as a teacher and Principal in various school districts where he experienced success at each level.
 His work as an award-winning teacher in Newport News, VA (1997 Teacher of the Year) has been featured in articles as well as research studies highlighting the impact of his work in transforming student and school outcomes in primarily under-served communities.
 Reed continued his work as a school principal in Fairfax County and Alexandria City Public School districts, helping to lead schools to consistently high academic performance.
 Reed has consulted for schools and districts across the country to help improve their outcomes with marginalized students.

 Reed's commitment and passion to this work are rooted in his own experience growing up in East Cleveland, Ohio as a first generation college student.
-He believes strongly that there is untapped potential, talent, genius and resilience in young people in under-resourced communities across our nation.
+He believes that there is untapped potential, talent, genius and resilience in young people in under-resourced communities across our nation.
 His work helps individuals and organizations of all kind to identify that talent and improve outcomes for all young people.

 Reed is guest lecturer at the George Washington University where he holds an Ed.S. in Educational Leadership.
 He also holds a Masters in Ed Leadership, Policy, and Planning from the College of William and Mary and a B.A. in Elementary Education from Hiram College in Ohio.
 Reed lives in Virginia with his wife and two children.